webplatform/docs/tutorials/understanding-css-units/index.md

 {{!}}-
 {{!}}em
 {{!}}1 em is the computed value of the font-size on the element on which it is used.
-{{!}}For example, the font size <h1> heading elements may be set to 3em and the body kept at 1em, making sure that under all display conditions heading text will be 3 times as large as the body’s.
+{{!}}For example, the font size &lt;h1&gt; heading elements may be set to 3em and the body kept at 1em, making sure that under all display conditions heading text will be 3 times as large as the body’s.
 It must be noted that when used as a font-size property value, the em unit refers to the font size of the parent element.
-Thus, in our example, a <span> element inside an <h1> with font-size: 2 em would end up with text 6 times larger than in the body.
+Thus, in our example, a &lt;span&gt; element inside an &lt;h1&gt; with font-size: 2 em would end up with text 6 times larger than in the body.
 {{!}}-
 {{!}}ex
 {{!}}1 ex is the current font’s x-height.
 The x-height is usually (but not always, e.g., if there is no ‘x’ in the font) equal to the height of a lowercase ‘x’